Could your period pain be a sign of endometriosis?

 For women with endometriosis, often, simple pain killers do not relieve their pain effectively and the pain may continue after the period has finished, even resulting in chronic pelvic pain.
 Women may also experience deep pain on intercourse (deep dyspareunia).6

 Depending on the location of endometriosis tissue, women may also have symptoms of pain or bleeding on opening their bowels, or even when passing urine, especially around the time of their period.
 The effects of endometriosis are varied but can be extremely debilitating for some women.

 Other conditions that can cause severe period pain

 There are other conditions aside from endometriosis that may cause pain similar to severe period pain, so it is important to be reviewed by a doctor if the pain you are experiencing is not normal for you, or if it becomes more severe than usual.
-These conditions include fibroids (growths than can develop in or outside the wall of the uterus), chronic pelvic inflammatory disease (chronic infection), urinary conditions, or adenomyosis.
-This is where the tissue that normally lines the womb starts to grow in the womb wall itself, and makes your periods particularly painful.6
+These conditions include fibroids (growths than can develop in or outside the wall of the uterus), chronic pelvic inflammatory disease (chronic infection), or adenomyosis.7 This is where the tissue that normally lines the womb starts to grow in the womb wall itself, and makes your periods particularly painful.

 You should go and see a doctor If the pattern or nature of your periods change, if you are bleeding between periods or after sex, or if you have a thick or very strong smelling vaginal discharge.
 If your period pain or other symptoms are affecting your quality of life, getting assessed by a doctor and getting the treatment you need really can make a huge difference.